doctl kubernetes cluster create

 Default: true

---tag Comma-separated list of tags to apply to the cluster, in addition to the default tags of k8s and k8s:$K8S_CLUSTER_ID.
+--tag A comma-separated list of tags to apply to the cluster, in addition to the default tags of k8s and k8s:$K8S_CLUSTER_ID.

---update-kubeconfig Boolean that specifies whether to add a configuration context for the new cluster to your kubectl
+--update-kubeconfig Adds a configuration context for the new cluster to your kubectl

 Default: true